 Can fermentation processes in bacterial cultures give us insights that can inspire sustainability and thriving human cultures?
 Can earthworms and bacteria make us discover new ways to collaborate and cope with the many challenges we face today?

-This exhibition moves across boundaries, where communication and collaboration across species become aesthetic experiences and fruitful connections.
+This soloexhibition of my work moves across boundaries, where communication and collaboration across species become aesthetic experiences and fruitful connections.

 Thanks to my excellent exhibition installation assistant: Sally Gilford

 This was an unique live video and audio transfer from the underworld.
 Here you could get an insight into the fascinating and sculptural creation of the earth.
 “Wormworks” consists of a large zinc bucket and a society of thousands or earthworms who, throughout the exhibition period, will transform food and plant residues to fertile soil.

 Opening ceremony with jam session between the worms and clarinettist Martin Andersson from NOSO Arctic Philharmonics.
 Hear the recording below.